Top 7 Graphic Design Trends (2021-2023)

 Brands hopping on this trend include Walmart’s new clothing brand, Free Assembly, and the jewelry company Swarovski.

-In February 2021, Swarovski announced a rebrand that included a shift from square boxes to colorful octagonal boxes.
+In February 2021, Swarovski announced a rebrand that included a shift from square boxes to octagonal boxes with a pastel color scheme.

-Swarovski’s packaging before and after their rebrand from Marketing Brew
+Swarovski’s packaging before and after their updated brand identity, via Marketing Brew.

 5. Serif fonts